 We RecommendAyurvedic Home Remedy for Tired Eyes

 Disclaimer: While Ayurveda has been employing this technique for thousands of years to address underlying imbalances in the eyes, modern sanitary practices and FDA guidelines strictly prohibit the use of non-sterile or home-sterilized solutions in daily eye care routines.
-As a result, we must recommend against engaging in this traditional practice.
 Consult with your healthcare practitioner before beginning any eye care regimen that involves introduction of foreign material into the eye itself.
 Home-sterilized solutions cannot prevent the growth of harmful bacteria and are not a substitute for modern eye care products.

 Traditionally, a dam made of dough from urad flour was used to create a well around the eyes.
 The urad dough was sticky enough and firm enough to hold the ghee without leakage.
 Luckily, we don’t have to go through so much trouble today.
 An eye glass or eye cup you can get at a pharmacy makes this a quick and easy process.
 Always sterilize your eye cup or glass before every use.